edmundmiller/edmundmiller.dev/content/posts/emacs-email.md

 # Deleting Email

-Notmuch by default doesn&rsquo;t tag things with `+trash` which makes gmail move the emails to the trash.
-Here&rsquo;s a snippet that does that.
+Notmuch by default doesn't tag things with `+trash` which makes gmail move the emails to the trash.
+Here's a snippet that does that.
 I have this bound to `d`.

     (defun +notmuch/search-delete ()
       (interactive)